 Next, alignment is checked.
 Do we need another nudge?
 (No)

-Bert checked the alignment with his plumb bob, making sure all four corners of the house were lined up with the footings.
-That's pretty important before the walls are formed up and poured!
+checked the alignment with his plumb bob, making sure all four corners

 Homeowner and blogger took off to do construction errands.
 We went to the house's former basement at 511 N. Main and loaded up the old water heater, furnace, and air conditioner to haul them to scrap recycling in town.
 We got enough money to eat lunch and have a few bucks left.